SarahEhabGamil/NLP-project/README.md

 4. GloVe embeddings were incorporated to enrich the model with pre-trained word representations, enabling better semantic understanding of the input text without requiring a more complex or computationally heavy model.

+Limitations

+While our implementation effectively demonstrates a shallow neural network's ability to perform basic question answering using the SQuAD dataset, several limitations impacted both the performance of our model and how general it is:

+1. Model Complexity
+   We intentionally built a shallow model without attention mechanisms or transformer-based architectures.
+While this aligns with the milestone goal, it inherently limits the model’s ability to capture long-range dependencies and nuanced relationships between context and question.

+2. Limited Dataset Size
+   To manage training time and resource constraints, we worked with a reduced subset of SQuAD (5,000–20,000 samples).
+Although sufficient for basic learning, this small dataset size may prevent the model from generalizing well to unseen examples or handling rare linguistic patterns.

+3. No Attention Mechanism
+   State-of-the-art QA systems rely on attention to highlight relevant parts of the context.
+Our model lacks this mechanism, which limits its ability to focus on context regions most relevant to the question.

+4. No Answerability Check
+   The model always assumes an answer exists in the context, even if it’s ambiguous or partially aligned.
+There’s no logic to reject unanswerable questions or flag low-confidence predictions.

 Conclusion

 We successfully implemented a shallow neural network model for the question answering task using the SQuAD dataset.
 Our model used pre-trained embeddings and a BiLSTM layer to predict start and end positions of answers within a given context.